 - Inculcate competencies in innovation

-The Service Leadership Distinction at University School of Milwaukee aims to encourage and recognize students who dedicate significant time to the service of others.
+The Civic Leadership Distinction at University School of Milwaukee aims to encourage and recognize students who dedicate significant time to the service of others.
 This program offers a path to help our students demonstrate meaningful and sustained community service within the framework of academic inquiry.
 The program requires that students fulfill a minimum of 100 hours of off-campus community service, take a leadership role in planning service events, and complete a year-long research project on a social issue of personal concern, in addition to a senior year project of their own design.
 Students who have shown an interest in the 9th grade Community Engagement Project and/or completed significant service by the end of their freshman year are invited to join the program in their sophomore year.
+Students are invited to complete the formal application by the beginning of their junior year.